 CCI recognizes the necessary balance between private property and the public interest.

-CCI recognizes the necessary balance between private property and the public interest.
+.
 CCI strongly supports preservation of private property rights, including water rights, and government responsibility to provide just compensation for the taking of private property as defined by the Colorado Constitution and the United States Constitution.